chinamike65/hugo-tuolesi/content/book6/book6en.md

 In the past, Chinese Buddhism also had Tantra.
 During the Tang Dynasty, Chinese Buddhism was divided into eight sects, among which was the Tantra founded by Master Bukong.

-The Han Tradition of Tantra is mainly the first department of the four departments of the Tibetan Tradition of Tantra.
-What methods are there in the department?
-For example, Vajra Vajra and Dakokutian, these belong to the tantric practices of Chinese Buddhism, and Tibetan Buddhism also has these practices.
+The Han Tradition of Tantra is mainly the first level of the four classes of the Tibetan Tradition of Tantra.
+What methods are there in this level?
+For example, Vajra Vajra and Mahakala, these belong to the tantric practices of Chinese Buddhism, and Tibetan Buddhism also has these practices.

-The content of Tibetan Buddhism is the combination of explicit and esoteric, with equal emphasis on both.
+The content of Tibetan Buddhism is the combination of sutra and tantra, with equal emphasis on both.

-Therefore, when we study and cultivate, we must first learn the Dharma of the Xian sect, and then practice the Dharma of the Tantric sect.
+Therefore, when we study and cultivate, we must first learn the Dharma of the Mahayana sect, and then practice the Dharma of the Tantric sect.
 The study of Tibetan Buddhism is like this.

 66

 Chapter 5 "Changing Sutras" Overview

-Section 1 The purpose and order of learning Buddhism First, we must understand the purpose of learning Buddhism.
+Section 1 The purpose and order of learning Buddhism

+First, we must understand the purpose of learning Buddhism.

 There are different purposes for studying Buddhism.
-Some people study Buddhism in order to be reborn in a pure land in the next life, some people are in order to obtain the fruit of human and heaven in the next life, some people are for liberation in this life, and some people study Buddhism in order to become a Buddha.
-There are many different types.
-Purpose.
+Some people study Buddhism in order to be reborn in a pure land in the next life, some people in order to obtain the fruit of human and heaven in the next life, some people are for liberation in this life, and some people study Buddhism in order to become a Buddha.
+There are many different purposes.

 However, whether it is liberation or becoming a Buddha, one must cultivate step by step.

-Learning Buddhism and cultivating need to have a sequence, and a sequence can be achieved, and sequence is very important.
+Learning Buddhism and cultivating need to have a sequence, and a sequence that can be achieved, and sequence is very important.

 If there is no sequence, there can be no achievement.

 If there is a step-by-step practice, first, it can eliminate the disobedience.
-On the way to become a Buddha, there are few obstacles, peace, and health.
+On the way to becoming a Buddha, there are few obstacles, peace, and health.

 Second, you can accumulate good fortune, eliminate karma, and even achieve something.